What is Cloth Diapers for Beginners About?

 Cloth Diapers for Beginners is a resource run by me, April Duffy (also known online as thewriteDuffy), to help you choose and use cloth diapers successfully.

 When pregnant with my daughter in 2015, I knew I wanted the cost savings and environmental benefits of cloth diapers.
 I didn’t know anyone who had cloth diapered their own baby, but figured I would just buy some and follow the instructions, like every product you buy, right?
-Nope!

 After looking in the big-box and baby stores in my neighborhood and finding nothing, I went online, typed in ‘best cloth diaper’ and within a few minutes I was completely lost and overwhelmed.
-There was a million options, many that didn’t really even look like diapers.
+There were a million options, many that didn’t really even look like diapers.
 Worse, practically none of the options were available offline; it was scary to think I would have to plop down a significant amount of cash (new cloth diapers are not cheap of course) and might not even get the right kind of diaper.
 So then, I began reading the reams of articles about washing problems, all the products you can’t use with cloth diapers, leak problems, etc., and cloth diapering went from easy to downright exhausting!

 Thankfully, I began my research long before giving birth, which gave me the time to dust off my journalism skills and begin the long task of calculating costs and reviewing options.
 I also gained a simple goal: to share what I was learning–the basics of cloth diapering–to others in a way that was simple and easy to understand.